The Hateful Eight-Year-Olds: Production

 Camila Mendes guest starred as Tessa Rose, Madelaine Petsch guest starred as Sloan, and Lili Reinhart guest starred as Bella-Ella.
-The three actors co-starred on the television series Riverdale at the time of the episode's airing.
+The three actresses co-starred on the television series Riverdale at the time of the episode's airing.
 Also guest starring were Joey King as Addy and Lilly Singh as Kensey.

 The band Weezer appeared as the band Sailor's Delight.
 The band played several of their songs during the episode, including the premiere of their song "Blue Dream."
 They also performed a cover version of the show's theme at the end of the episode.

 Reception

 Viewing figures

 The episode earned a 0.5 rating and was watched by 1.40 million viewers, which was the most watched show on Fox that night.

 Critical response

 Tony Sokol of Den of Geek gave this episode 4 out of 5 stars, stating “The episode works because everything in the end is Simpsonized.
 The family character prevails in all social situations.
 Lisa doesn’t only remind her friend Addy of the important things in life.
 She inspires her to ditch her overinflated fake friends, which lead them to want to be real friends with her.
 Homer gets to give a rousing speech, not only to save his and Marge’s lives, but also to prod the people around him to be better people, to stay home and watch TV.
 ‘The Hateful Eight-Year-Olds’ is loaded with message, but also has its share of laughs.”

 Jesse Bereta of Bubbleblabber gave the episode a 6 out of 10.
 Bereta thought the episode was average with a strong Lisa story.
 However, Bereta thought the same themes had been done better before.